seL4/docs/Hardware/CEI_TK1_SOM/DaughterBoard/index.md

 <img style="width: 50%" src="reset_jumpered.jpg" alt="Reset pin jumpered" />

+{% include note.html %}
-Note: As this reset switch is just a momentary short to ground, it is very easy to make your own reset switch that may be larger or more conveniently mounted elsewhere on the quadcopter.
+As this reset switch is just a momentary short to ground, it is very easy to make your own reset switch that may be larger or more conveniently mounted elsewhere on the quadcopter.
 Essentially you just need a momentary switch between the TK1 pin and ground - the signal is debounced etc on the TK1.
+{% include endnote.html %}

 ### Attaching the pixhawk power cable
  --(The pixhawk power cable is